-BANYAN TREE UNGASAN ACHIEVES EARTHCHECK BENCHMARK STATUS FOR TWO CONSECUTIVE YEARS
+BANYAN TREE UNGASAN ACHIEVES EARTHCHECK BENCHMARK STATUS

 Singapore, 8 March 2012– With its strong focus on sustainability, Banyan Tree Ungasan, Bali has achieved EarthCheck Benchmarked status for the second consecutive year since it opened in 2010.
 This significant achievement in what is widely regarded as the world's leading benchmarking, certification and environmental management program in the travel and tourism industry, is bestowed to those hotels that demonstrate strict social and environmental practices.
 The next step for Banyan Tree Ungasan has already begun as the resort pursues EarthCheck Silver Certified status via a certification audit conducted by an independent third party.